cluoma/Pico2Maple-fw/README.md

 | :-------------------------: | :-------------------------: |
 | ![Pico2Maple three dongles](resources/images/pico2maple_dongles.jpg)  |  ![Powered on](resources/images/wooden_box_powered_on.jpg) |

 Pico2Maple is a Dreamcast Maple bus emulator for the RP2350.
 The goal of this project of to provide a way to for people to use a variety of non-Dreamcast controllers and accessories on the Sega Dreamcast.
 Currently, it is possible to use several USB controllers, dongles, mice, and keyboards.

-Pico2Maple also integrates VMU support, saving to a microSD card, and rumble.
+Pico2Maple also integrates VMU support with the ability to save to a microSD card.

+Rumble emulation is available for PS4, PS5, and Xbox controllers connected via USB or BT.

 Feel free to hop into the [Discord server](https://discord.gg/MpFB7j389x) to discuss the project, ask questions, or share your own projects using Pico2Maple.